 Real estate is still one of the best investments in Canada, even now in 2021.
 With so many forms of investment, real estate gives people the flexibility in deciding how much risk they are comfortable with.
-For example, someone with a low risk tolerance might rent out a room in their primary residence, as opposed to purchasing entirely new properties to rent out.
+For example, someone with a low-risk tolerance might rent out a room in their primary residence, as opposed to purchasing entirely new properties to rent out.

 While a lucrative investment, real estate is also financially demanding.
-With a new mortgage, interest fees, insurance premiums, maintenance costs, taxes, legal fees, and utilities — it’s easy to feel financial strain.
+With a new mortgage, interest fees, insurance premiums, maintenance costs, taxes, legal fees, and utilities — it’s easy to feel the financial strain.
 Not to mention how much money you need for a downpayment on a house in Canada these days.

 Luckily, there are some tax deductions for investors in real estate that you can apply to tax Form T776: Statement of Rental Income.